Basic Safety On Board Ship

 All trainees must be certified by doctor to be in good health.

-The course takes full account of the detailed outline set in A33 part of the Regulation on ranks and certification of seafarers (Official Gazette Montenegro number 51/2015).
+The course takes full account of the detailed outline set in A33 part of the Regulation on ranks and certification of seafarers (Official Gazette Montenegro number 55/2013).
+The course is fully compliant with the IMO Model Course 1.19.